 The party-scene of Bali – Potato Head Beach Club is the go-to.
 Centred around the pool bar is a picturesque view of the sunset with the biggest house DJs serenading until late-morning.
 ULTRA festival was held here CHECK IT OUT.

 Staying at the famous Condé Nast recommended resort THE AYANA, lays upon the famous world renowned Bali Rock Bar at your feet.

 UBUD – UBUD HANGING GARDENS

-The change of scenery within Ubud is what is so magical about Bali.
+The change of scenery towards Ubud, is what is so magical about Bali.
 I felt like Peter Pan, transcended into a new fantasy world.
 Adios beaches and hello jungle forestry.
-Within our private beach hut, perfectly hung upon the hills, was situated our own infinity pool complimented by the view – one could mistake for a perfectly sculpted canvas painting.
+Each private beach-hut surrounded by an infinity pool perfectly hung upon the hills.
+Framed perfectly with a sculpted view of jungle-abundance that only Tarzan would envy.

-Below shows the famous Tegallalang Rice Fields and the beautiful Holy Water Tirtha Empul Temple in Ubud.
+The famous Tegallalang Rice Fields & Holy Water Tirtha Empul Temple in Ubud.